ymolists/website/src/routes/docs/sharing-and-collaboration.md

 > It is highly recommended to give workspace URLs only to trusted users and unshare workspaces as soon as sharing them is no longer necessary.
 >
 > **A running Gitpod workspace really is your personal machine.**
+>
+> At present, this feature cannot be disabled.
+If this is something you are interested in, please [let us know in this issue](https://github.com/gitpod-io/gitpod/issues/6328).